makzan/beginning-git-version-control/manuscript/index.md

 Codeship allows us to setup our own deployment commands when new code is pushed to a remote repository.

-For example, I setup makzan.net deployment script on codeship.
+For example, I setup makzan.net deployment script on Codeship.

 That website is built by using middleman – a static site builder that generates static web pages according to my files.
 These web page files are then hosted in static hosting service, surge.sh.

-I setup the codeship to install the middleman gem and build the website into static web pages output.
+I setup the Codeship to install the middleman gem and build the website into static web pages output.
 Then it install surge command and push the build folder into the service.
-The access key are set as a codeship environment variables.
+The access key are set as a Codeship environment variables.